ScintillaLuz/scintillaluz.github.io/_projects/2018-12-24-bandcamp-gift-cards.md

 ---
 title: 'Introducing Bandcamp digital gift cards'
-subtitle: 'Introducing Bandcamp’s Gift Cards'
+subtitle: ''
-date: 2019-01-05 00:00:00
+date: 2019-01-03 00:00:00
 description: This page is a demo that shows everything you can do inside portfolio and blog posts.
-featured_image: '/images/demo/demo-square.jpg'
+featured_image: '/images/home-thumbs/aubergine.jpg'
 ---

 _**Filed under** UX/UI, Art Direction, Project Management, User Testing_

 #### What was the project about?
-Up until gift cards, selling has been exclusively limited to artists.
+Up until gift cards, selling has been exclusively reserved to artists.
 For the first time, this was changing, and Bandcamp would start selling its own product to fans.
-The project’s brief detailed the complex accounting behind the scenes, and restricted the first version to digital cards only.
+The project’s brief I received detailed the complex accounting behind the scenes, and restricted the first version to digital cards only.

 Revenues, payouts, and fraud prevention posed a challenge, but the idea “was well-known and simple”: folks would come to the site to buy a gift card for a friend or partner, the giftee would redeem the said card and spend their credit in music and merchandise.
 Launch was a few days before Christmas.